AWS Deployment Guide using Terraform

 alluxio directory and scripts in the

 $ wget https://alluxio-public.s3.amazonaws.com/enterprise-terraform/stable/aws_hybrid_compute_only_simple.tar.gz $ tar -zxf aws_hybrid_compute_only_simple.tar.gz $ cd aws_hybrid_compute_only_simple $ cp -r alluxio/ /tmp/alluxio $ cp -r emr/ /tmp/alluxio

-Once all of the modules are downloaded and copied, run the following commands and
+Once all of the modules are downloaded and copied, you may copy the remaining terraform files

 yes at the terraform prompt:

 $ terraform init $ terraform apply

 This will provision and launch an EMR cluster with Presto and Alluxio via Terraform.
 Once the command exits, the cluster should be available to use.
 You can access the Alluxio master using the URL output at the end of the Terraform command.
 Otherwise, you can also view all the resources created in the AWS EMR console.

 With respect to communication between the cloud compute cluster and on-premise cluster, there are 4 considerations for network connectivity:

 - Compute cluster egress = what traffic is allowed to be sent out of the compute cluster to a destination

 - Compute cluster ingress = what traffic is allowed to be received into the compute cluster from a destination